dougbutner/gold/README.md

 GOLD was created as a means to catalyze re-incorporation of the human collective into the Gaia collective through funding small-scale permaculture projects (we also launched [Perma.rocks](https://perma.rocks)) that bring humans in close contact with nature.
 We hope to remind humanity that we are a living breathing part of the ecosystem, and we are an incredible and abundant living planet.

-This connecting spirit, including our shared goal of reaching another Moon, ties mathmatically-inspired in tokenomics, and rooted in the amount of real gold on Earth.
+This connecting spirit, including our shared goal of reaching another Golden Moon, ties mathmatically-inspired in tokenomics, and rooted in the amount of real gold on Earth.

+## Golden, Silver, and Bronze Moons 🌝🌚

+**Golden Moons** celebrate $GOLD token reaching a certian price in WAX.

+**Silver Moons** are payments sent out every IRL Full Moon in SILVER to participants in the GOLD economy.
+First Silver Moon payment went out October, 2021 for the 'Hunter' Full Moon.
+Rewards are currently being finalized.

+**Bronze Moons** are yet to be announced, but will also be a reward for active economy participants.

 # The 54 Golden Moons 🧑‍🚀

+*last two digits are insignificant*

 | Moon | GOLD Price (in WAX) | 🚀 |
 | --- | --- | --- |